-- Chevening School Nursery acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Chevening School Nursery recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+- Chevening School Nursery acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse, neglect and exploitation. - Chevening School Nursery recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
 Children with SEND will be supported to communicate and ensure that their voice is heard and acted upon. - All members of staff are encouraged to appropriately explore potential indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
-Staff will be mindful that children with SEND or certain medical conditions, may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our setting will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENCO (Sarah Thornton) to plan support as required. - Our setting has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
-Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
-Further information can be found in our policies.
+Staff will be mindful that children with SEND or certain medical conditions, may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - To address these additional challenges, our setting will always consider implementing extra pastoral support and attention for children with SEND.
+The DSL will work closely with the SENCO (Sarah Thornton) to plan support as required.